By the time John Clarke signed on to pilot the Mayflower on its journey to America, he had already managed a remarkably adventurous career.

 King James arranged for Clarke's release, possibly in a ransom/prisoner swap, in 1616.
 Clarke, unfazed by his experience, set about looking for work as a captain's mate and pilot.
 He signed on with Thomas Jones, a pirate and sea captain, to carry livestock to Virginia in 1619.
 And in 1620 he agreed to serve as pilot on the Mayflower, under ship's master Christopher Jones.
 It's a lucky thing for the Pilgrims that he did.

-The Mayflower was destined to land not so far north as Massachusetts, but storms forced it up the coast.
 It took some 30 seamen to manage a ship the size of the Mayflower.
 Storms sorely tested that crew.
+The Mayflower was supposed to land south of Massachusetts, but storms forced it up the coast.
 The winds and seas grew so rough the ship could not use any sails at times.
 It simply drifted with the wind and waves.
 After arriving at the tip of Cape Cod, the Pilgrims began exploring for a site on which to build their settlement.

-The island was given the name Clark's Island for John Clarke's part in saving the crew.
+The Pilgrims gave the island the name Clark's Island for John Clarke's part in saving the crew.
 And John Clarke himself received two shares in the Virginia Company for his efforts.
 Soon Clarke decided to settle in America.
 In hindsight he should have chosen New England over Virginia.

 Clarke returned to Jamestown, where hostilities with the Indians simmered.
 In 1622 he got caught up in a massacre of colonists engineered by the Powhatan Indians.
-The Powhatans approached the colonists under the guise of offering to trade food.
+The Powhatans approached the colonists pretending to want to trade for food.
 When the Indians got within striking distance they picked up whatever implements they could and killed 347 colonists -- men, women and children.

 The massacre, which touched off a series of fights, wiped out roughly one quarter of the settlement in Jamestown.
 The dead included John Clarke -- the pilot who saved the Mayflower pilgrims.